cruncha-cruncha/zork1-compiler/LANG.md

 Resolves to `(2 x 3) - (9 + 1)`.

-Many clusters accept arguments of a certain type, the types are:
+Many clusters accept arguments of a certain type.
+The types are:

 - INST: an object instance
 - ROOM: the name of a room